Adrian Mierzejewski: Sydney FC

 On 12 August 2017, Mierzejewski signed a three-year deal with A-League champions Sydney FC.

 Mierzejewski made his debut and scored his first goal for Sydney FC in the 3–0 2017 FFA Cup win over Bankstown Berries, dispatching a penalty in 90+1.
 The Pole scored his first league goal from the penalty spot as well, in a 2–0 win against Perth Glory at Allianz Stadium.

 In the 2017 FFA Cup Final, Mierzejewski won the Mark Viduka Medal for Man of the Match, as the Sky Blues beat Adelaide United 2–1 AET.
 This good form continued, with Mierzejewski scoring 2 goals for Sydney in the Sydney Derby record 5–0 win.
 He was instrumental to the game, being named the Man of the Match.

 On 29 April 2017, Mierzejewski has taken out the 2017/18 Johnny Warren medal for best player in the A-League finished 11 points clear of Dimitri Petratos and Leroy George.

 Changchun Yatai

 On 8 July 2018, Mierzejewski transferred to Chinese Super League side Changchun Yatai.

 Chongqing Lifan

 On 13 February 2019, Mierzejewski transferred to fellow Super League side Chongqing Lifan.

+On 28 September 2020, Mierzejewski joined Guangzhou R&F on loan.

+On 14 March 2021, Mierzejewski joined Shanghai Shenhua on loan.

+Henan FC

+On 28 April 2022, Mierzejewski signed with fellow Chinese Super League club Henan Songshan Longmen.
+On 24 October 2023, he announced that would leave the club at the expiration of his contract at the end of the 2023 season.

+On 27 January 2024, Mierzejewski announced his retirement from football, aged 37.

 International career

 Mierzejewski played for U18, U19, U20 and U21 national teams.

 On 29 May 2010 he debuted for the national team of Poland in a friendly match against Finland.

-On 5 June 2011 he scored his first goal for the national team, giving his team a 1–0 lead in a friendly match against Argentina.
+On 5 June 2011, he scored his first goal for the national team, giving his team a 1–0 lead in a friendly match against Argentina.
 The match ended with a 2–1 victory for Poland.

+Post-playing career

+After retirement, Mierzejewski obtained an UEFA A coaching license and completed a sporting director course organized by the Polish Football Association.
+On 17 July 2025, he was hired as the technical director of the Poland national team.